 © 2019 Robert Fairhead

-Note: This book review was originally published by Writing NSW (April 17, 2019).
-You might also like to read a Tall And True Memoir piece by Robert on his grandfather who fought on the Western Front in World War 1, Memories of my Pop.
+N.B.
+This book review was first published by Writing NSW (April 17, 2019).
+You might also like to read a memoir piece on Tall And True about my grandfather, who fought on the Western Front in World War 1, Memories of my Pop.